Rachnicrice/reading-notes/401d43/data-structures/hash-tables.md

 ## WHY

 A hash table is optimal for insertion and lookup as these are both 0(1) operations.
-However it is not optimal for searching and/or for maintaing ordered data.
+However it is not optimal for searching and/or for maintaining ordered data.